- Food and Cooking»

 Other than Chung Cake, dishes are prepared for the family to enjoy.
 But Chung Cake is the one offered at the altar, served to families and other well wishers as well.

 Vietnamese food really impresses me the more I get to know it.
 There is so much greens used in every meal.
 It is much more healthy.
-Get this book and learn to prepare some of these dishes.

 Have you ever made Chung Cake?